Availability of e-Builder Enterprise services

 In Trimble, we ensure infrastructure security and high availability of our cloud solutions by implementing and applying industry best practices.

-These practices include hardened hosts with automatic (Linux) & scheduled(Windows) patching, isolated VPC, data encryption, role-based access control, and security groups.
+These practices include hardened hosts with automatic (Linux) & scheduled(Windows) patching, isolated VPC, data encryption, robust vulnerability management practices which include penetration testing, role-based access control, and security groups.

 We utilize managed services like AWS Shield.